In the process of writing the post ‘Baseball - A Defensive Critique’ I discovered an

 ggfortify is that it allows you to create the diagnostic charts for a linear regression model without having to use

-ggplot syntax, which in turn gives you more control over the style of the plot.
+ggplot syntax, which in turn gives you more control over the plot.
 Something I care very much about.
-I personally like the use of blue and yellow in my plots over the traditional blue and red.
-I also like to use custom fonts, change margin lines, backgrounds, alpha channels (transparency), etc. I find
+I personally like to use custom fonts, change margin lines, backgrounds, plot colours, alpha channels (transparency), etc. I find

 autoplot() function.
-It’s great to be able to use only one function to produce all the diagnostic plots.
+It is great to be able to use only one function to produce all the diagnostic plots.
 Something that

 plot() function had going for it.
-Being able to do use
+Being able to use

 ggplot's syntax to produce diagnostic charts is an excellent feature of this package.